pievos101/MaMi/README.md

 ## Installation
-The MaMi R-package can be installed using devtools.
+The MaMi R-package [coming soon ...] can be installed using devtools.

 ```{r}
 install.packages("devtools")